gwarren3210/iot-streaming-pipeline/README.md

 * Build a Flink job to process streaming data with windowing & state
 * Persist processed data in Cassandra for long-term analytics
 * Design a scalable, event-driven architecture with clear data flow
-* Provide a base for future extensions (e.g. Spark ML, Kafka Connect)
+* Provide a base for future extensions (e.g. Spark ML)

 ---